 Test administrators and proctors must remain attentive to their testing responsibilities throughout the entire test administration.
-Personal cell phones and electronic devices must not be used during the test administration, including breaks.

-Reading (except for the test administration guide or supplemental testing policy information); grading papers; using a computer, cell phone, or other electronic device; talking casually with a proctor or other staff; or engaging in any activity in the room not related to the test administration is not allowed.
+Personal cell phones, computers, and any other electronic devices must not be used during the test administration, including breaks.
+Reading (except for the test administration guide or supplemental testing policy information); grading papers; talking casually with a proctor or other staff; or engaging in any activity in the room not related to the test administration is not allowed.

 Test administrators and proctors must avoid creating distractions and causing testing irregularities while monitoring students during the test.
 During training, test administrators and proctors must be made aware of what they can and cannot do to assist students.
-Test administrators must be made aware of the types of student assistance they are permitted to provide during the test.

 Each student must complete the test without assistance for the scores to reflect the student's ability.
-To ensure an equitable and standardized testing experience for all students, test administrators must adhere to the following guidelines.
+To ensure an equitable and standardized testing experience for all students, test administrators and proctors must adhere to the following guidelines:

-- The test administrator and proctor must monitor the test administration by walking frequently and quietly throughout the room and scanning the students' work areas to ensure students follow the test directions, perform the required tasks, do not share responses, and those eligible have access to required accommodations. - When either the test administrator or proctor needs to sit during the test administration, they should maintain an unobstructed view of and easy access to students. - Test administrators and proctors are not to read test questions from students' test books or from electronic screens used for online tests (except for students with documented special needs requiring accommodations, such as the Test Read Aloud [in English]). - Test administrators and proctors cannot indicate answers to students.
-Some examples include, but are not limited to, - telling students to "look at the question again" or offering similar advice; - making a facial expression, hand gesture, voice inflection, or an utterance (e.g., coughing, clearing throat) to indicate approval or disapproval of the student's response; and
+- Test administrators and proctors must monitor the test administration by walking frequently and quietly throughout the room and scanning the students' work areas to ensure students are following the test directions, performing the required tasks, not sharing responses, and those eligible have access to required accommodations. - When test administrators or proctors need to sit during the test administration, they should maintain an unobstructed view of and easy access to the students. - Test administrators and proctors are not to read test questions from students' electronic screens used for online tests or from test books used for paper administrations (except for students with a documented accommodation, such as the Test Read Aloud [in English]). - Test administrators and proctors cannot indicate answers to students.
+Some examples include, but are not limited to: - telling students to "look at the question again" or offering similar advice. - o making a facial expression, hand gesture, voice inflection, or an

-- standing beside the desk, reading a question, looking at the student's response, and then pointing to the correct answer or pointing to the question as if to indicate, "read the question again because you have the wrong answer." - Test administrators and proctors cannot help students by - explaining the directions in their own words; - explaining the meaning of any word in the directions, test questions, or answer choices; - rephrasing test questions; - $\circ$ $\,$ translating a word or phrase into another language; or - providing synonyms for unknown words.
+- utterance (e.g., coughing, clearing throat) to indicate approval or disapproval of the student's response, and - standing beside the desk, reading a question, looking at the student's response, and then pointing to the correct answer or pointing to the question as if to indicate, "read the question again because you have the wrong answer." - Test administrators and proctors cannot help students by: - o explaining the directions in their own words, - explaining the meaning of any word in the directions, test questions, or answer choices, - o rephrasing test questions, - o translating a word or phrase into another language, or - o providing synonyms for unknown words.